mrazomej/phd/docs/src/chapter_03/section_09_discussion.md

 dynamical equations allows us to account for the time-varying nature of the moments of the mRNA and protein copy numbers.
-Specifically, since the protein mean lifetime is comparable with the cell cycle length, the protein copy number does not reach a steady state over the duration of the cell cycle.
+Specifically, since the protein mean lifetime is comparable with the cell cycle length, the protein copy number does not reach a steady-state over the duration of the cell cycle.
 Accounting for this effect increases the expected cell-to-cell variability when measuring non-synchronized cells.
 We first test these novel predictions by comparing the noise in protein copy number (standard deviation / mean) with experimental data.